 Bachelor of Science in Nursing

-The Carson Institute for Global Leadership and Environmental Stewardship
+*The Carson Institute for Local Leadership and Environmental Stewardship

-The Mission of the Institute of the Institute for Global Leadership and Sustainability is to expand the base of knowledge and application in economic, political, and environmental care, establishing new methodologies for stewardship of the earth, leading the local community in organic farming efforts, horticulture, and environmental and well and economic responsibility.
+The Mission of the Institute of the Institute for Local Leadership and Sustainability is to expand the base of knowledge and application in economic and environmental care, establishing new methodologies for stewardship of the earth, leading the local community in organic farming efforts, horticulture, and environmental and well and economic responsibility.
 Institute finds its name in the applied scholarship of Rachel Carson, who pursued independent studies in marine biology while completing her degree in writing because it was socially unacceptable for her to pursue a science degree in her day.
-Nonetheless, driven by passionate scholarship, she educated herself in the field, and when the time came that the government needed a writer who was also an expert in marine biology, her skill set helped her rise to the surface.
-She wrote one of the first books on environmental awareness, Silent Spring.
+Nonetheless, driven by passionate scholarship, she educated herself in the field, and when the time came that the government needed a writer who was also an expert in marine biology, her skill set helped her rise to the surface, and she ultimately wrote one of the first books on environmental awareness, Silent Spring.
 Students in the Carson Institute will be forward-thinking environmental and economic leaders whose stewardship of the planet and its people is rooted in the biblical mandate that balances stewardship of the earth with worship of the Creator over the creation.

 Degrees of Study: